 Data can easily be exported from Heurist in a variety of text formats, including comma and tab separated files and GEPHI GEFX.
 Custom analysis functions can also be added to the interface with PHP programming.

-Web Publishing Use Heurist’s Report Builder to define custom reports to be printed or published in a variety of formats: as live-feeds to a web, CMS or blogging site; Heurist even writes the HTML/JS code for you to paste into your web page editor, with no programming required.
+Use Heurist’s Smarty-based Report Builder to define custom reports to be printed or published in a variety of formats, including as live-feeds to a web, CMS or blogging site; Heurist even writes the HTML/JS code for you to paste into your web page editor, with no programming required.
 XML output can be transformed inline through stylesheets.